A Leave Manager’s Guide to Paid Leave Oregon (PLO)

 Is PLO paid?

-Employees can take up to 12 weeks (or 14 weeks for pregnancy-related conditions) of paid leave in a 52-week period (starting from the day their leave begins).
+Employees can take up to 12 weeks (or 14 weeks for pregnancy-related conditions) of paid leave in a 52-week period (starting from the Sunday before their leave begins).
 Employees can choose when and how to take their leave—a day or week at a time.
 PLO, not employers, pays employees while they are on leave.

 Do employers have to pay for PLO, and if so, how does that work?